-2 Sam 10.1-19 tells us that after the wars in Chapter 9, David sends messengers to the king of Ammon named Hanun (“gracious”).
-They were sent to console the king for the death of his father, who showed kindness to David.
+2 Sam 10.1-19 tells us that after the wars in Chapter 9, David sends messengers to the king of Ammon named Hanun (“gracious”) to console the king after the death of his father, who showed kindness to David.
 David sent them to Nachash (“serpent”) not because he had any great love for David, but he hated Saul for what he did at Jabesh-gilead (1 Sam 11).

-Because these Jewish messengers did not do these pagan mourning practices, the Ammonites shaved off half of their beards and cut off their garments in the middle, and sent them away humiliated.
+Because these Jewish messengers did not do these pagan mourning practices, the Ammonites suspected them as spies and shaved off half of their beards and cut off their garments in the middle, and sent them away humiliated.
 When David was told about what they did, he sent messengers out to meet them with clothes and told them to stay at Jericho until their beards grew back.

 The Ammonites came out at the entrance of Medeba (1 Chr 19.7) while the Syrians were by themselves in a field.
 The Ammonites didn’t trust the Syrians in their city, so they are going to stay close.
 This will allow the Ammonites and the Syrians to fight on two fronts.
 Now, Joab is an experienced warrior and he looks over the battlefield and sees how the Ammonites and Syrians have set themselves for battle.
 They were set up to fight in front of Joab, and to his rear.
 Joab knew that the Syrians were out there in the field alone, and the cowardly Ammontites were staying close and very near to their city gate in order to take cover if things got bad.
 The battle was over before it started.
 This story is a great example for our own spiritual battles.